 Policy on Significance

-Council has a Policy on Significance designed to assist it in assessing significance consistently and match Council's consultation and consideration of issues to community expectations, which can be accessed in the LTP 2012 - 2022 (Entire) 211 Kb, under the Policies Section.
+In 2014, Council adopted the Significance and Engagement Policy , designed to assist it in assessing significance consistently and match Council's consultation and consideration of issues to community expectations.
+This can also be accessed in the LTP 2015 - 2025 12.9 MB, under the Policies Section.

 The more significant the issue, the greater the level of consultation required.

-Sweeping changes were made in 1988 / 89 to the legislation affecting Local Government and on 1 April 1989, the Kawerau Borough Council resolved to change its name to Kawerau District Council.
-The Local Government Commissioner did not make any changes to the boundaries or the name of Kawerau District Council on 1 November 1989, when many other local authorities were forced to amalgamate.
+Sweeping changes were made in 1988/89 to the legislation affecting local government.
+On April 1, 1989, the Kawerau Borough Council resolved to change its name to Kawerau District Council.
+The local government commissioner did not make any changes to the boundaries or the name of Kawerau District Council on November 1, 1989, when many other local authorities were forced to amalgamate.

-The Council is able to delegate to a committee, member or officer of the Council any of its duties, powers and responsibilities, with some exceptions which are listed below, in order that the business of the Council is carried out as effectively and efficiently as possible.
+The Council can delegate to a committee, member or officer of the Council any of its duties, powers and responsibilities, with some exceptions (listed below), so the business of the Council is carried out as effectively and efficiently as possible.
 The Delegations Register sets out the delegations to the Council's committee and staff, and may be viewed at the District Council offices.

 - The power to adopt policies required to be adopted and consulted on under the Local Government Act 2002 in association with the Long-Term Council Community Plan or developed for the purpose of the Local Governance Statement.